 And then there are the rest of us.

 My dad calls me a "Jane" of all trades.
 I do a little bit of everything, & am definitely a student of process.
 I like to learn about how things are done, made, put together; to see the layers underneath.
 I could watch someone fix a car, make pastry, build a table, dig a hole, rip apart a computer - anything, really - and just like a kid I'd be asking them questions all the time.
 What made you decide to use that screwdriver?
 Why does the butter have to be cold?
 Why is oak better than pine?
 What does RAM do?

 On any given day I'll be cooking, drawing, painting, researching, writing, and in general trying to avoid the laundry.
 But always exploring, designing, trouble shooting and brainstorming.
 Your basic type B, outside-the-box thinker.

 I live in Phoenix with my husband of 20+ years, our two boys - the monkeys - who have no business growing up so fast, and more animals than I probably need.
-I currently teach middle and high school art.
+I have several current projects in the works, including a painting show, a children's picture book manuscript and illustrations, and creating video content.

 - A peek into my everyday life on Instagram

 - Holiday Parade: A Christmas Adult Coloring Book - My art is featured on page 23 (Santa Frog)

 Coming soon: Daydream Odyssey: an adult coloring book

 Thank you for visiting and please feel free to comment or ask questions.